 Although the Catholic Church accepts cremation, it is not permissible to scatter ashes, so you probably don’t want to be caught spreading the ashes of your loved one in Vatican City.

-"The Christ & The Holy Mother" sets of ceramic urns for ashes - buy now
+"The Christ & The Holy Mother" mini urns for ashes - buy now

 The church banned cremation for centuries, but began to allow it in 1964, as long as it is not done for reasons at odds with Christian doctrine.